What is that smell?????

 Dietary supplements/enzymes can help you process your food more effectively when taken with each meal.

 Fermented foods and beverages offer a whole host of healing properties including overall gut health support.
-If you need additional information in book form, check out Lisa's Counter Culture or enroll in this amazing Lactofermentation eCourse.

 Taking a daily probiotic will only improve your gut lining thus reducing gas.
 The higher the quality, the better.